 It’s impossible to market your business without some form of data collection.

-Metomic allows you to still use all your favourite marketing tools, but puts the user in control of what your website can and can’t store via a simple cookie widget.
+Metomic allows you to still use all your favourite marketing tools, but puts the user in control of what your website can and can’t store via a contextual cookie placeholder.
+It only shows as a user clicks on the relevant tool.
 Metomic can also find and fix data privacy issues on your website and automatically update your policy policy as your third-party tools change the way your customer’s data is collected and used.

 This easy-to-use, free service is a big vote for transparency at a time when customers are more aware and protective of their data than ever before.
 Give your users the control they crave!

-With big tech’s business model facing heightened scrutiny, we think there’s a huge opportunity for brands to embrace privacy-led marketing tools.
+With big tech’s business model facing heightened scrutiny, we think there’s a huge opportunity for brands to embrace internet privacy tools and do what’s best for their customers.
+Even Google themselves are planning to phase out third-party cookies in Chrome by 2022.
+RIP cookie.